 The international borders are adjacent to Canada.
 The borders are in the following MSP-CVED Districts: 2nd, 3rd & 8th District(s).

-Activity Plan for FY 2021 - 2023: Describe the specific activities planned to reach border enforcement goals.
+Activity Plan for FY 2018 - 2020: Describe the specific activities planned to reach border enforcement goals.
+All inspections completed will be at the international border crossings.